ajmeese7/snapchat-share/README.md

 to the usage instructions to learn what you can do with it.

 ## Usage
-The behavior described below could change in the near future, as this is only the first iteration of the project.
-Documentation will be updated to reflect updates.

 #### getShareImage
 Parameters:
 - `width`: value in pixels; can pass viewer width if desired